Name: Henna Attar

 How does it smell: Characteristic, strong and earthly.

-Method of extraction: In order to retain the vitality of the special ingredients used to extract the attar, the traditional method of “Deg and Bhapka” is used.
+Method of extraction: In order to retain the vitality of the special ingredients used to extract the attar, the traditional method of “Deg and Bhapka” more popularly known as “Steam Distillation” is used.
 In this method:

 - The leaves from the henna tree are plucked.
 This is a task that requires skill, hence experienced workers are employed.